Let's Have a City...

 Modernity revealed itself through space and time, shaped them and the ideas about them.
 Adepts of modernity considered cities as laboratories of the future and their inhabitants as actors and visionaries.
 Critics, on the contrary, saw them as a concentration of problems and negative phenomena.
 Therefore, the modern city, both as a concept and as an experience, was determined by tensions between ideologues and actors — national, religious, social, professional, gender, and other communities or groups.

-The series of lectures "Let's Have a City" offers different views and approaches to the study of the modern city on the example of Lviv, a city with many public names (Lwów, Lemberg, לעמבערג) and private histories.
+In 2023, the series of lectures "Let's Have a City" offers different views and approaches to the study of the modern city on the example of Lviv, a city with many public names (Lwów, Lemberg, לעמבערג) and private histories.
+In 2024, the program expands the geography of topics, welcoming conversations about the experiences of other cities.

 THE TEAM

-- Sofia Andrusyshyn, Oleksandr Dmytriyev, Oleksandr Korman, logistical and technical support
+• Sofia Andrusyshyn, Oleksandr Dmytriyev, Anastasiia Moloko, logistical and technical support

 Credits